Weaving a Story: Themes and style

 The deformed face of Rei Ayanami which Shinji sees while on Eva-00.
-This lead fans to speculate that Eva-00 has the soul of the first Ayanami clone.
+This led fans to speculate that Eva-00 has the soul of the first Ayanami clone.

-Japanese writer Shoko Fukuya has noted how in "Weaving a Story" the memories and previous events of the series are remixed through captions and stories of people connected to the Evangelions, similar to a news report; whereas before Neon Genesis Evangelion was a simple private story of Evangelion pilot boys, it is reinterpreted as a scenario planned by Seele.
+Japanese writer Shoko Fukuya has noted how the memories and previous events of the series are remixed in "Weaving a Story" through captions and stories of people connected to the Evangelions, similar to a news report; whereas before Neon Genesis Evangelion was a simple private story of Evangelion pilot boys, it is reinterpreted as a scenario planned by Seele.
 This reportage, according to Fukuya, is unreal, and would show how Evangelion is indeed a descendant of monster-of-the-weeks shows like the tokusatsu series Ultraman, but at the same time different from them.
-The reportage also features the voice of Hikari Horaki, who claims how she is used to evacuation trials.
+The reportage also features the voice of Hikari Horaki, who claims that she is used to evacuation trials.
 As noted by academic Taro Igarashi, the experience of war is depicted as an extension of the young boys' daily lives.
+Scholar Bounthavy Suvilay also noted that Evangelion focuses on the main characters' psychology from "Weaving a Story" onward.

 In the test compatibility scene, Shinji, having climbed onto the Eva-00, notices that he can feel Ayanami's smell.
 The book Evangelion Glossary (エヴァンゲリオン用語事典, Evangerion Yougo Jiten) by Yahata Shoten noted that the sense of smell is related to memory and sexual arousal, since a quarter of people with anosmia do not experience desire.
-For a moment Shinji glimpses a distorted image of Rei.
+Asuka reacts by asking whether Shinji is a pervert; the episode's original script explicitly instructed that she deliver the line in a jealous tone.
+Shinji glimpses a distorted image of Rei for a moment.
 This has led to discussions among fans and to speculation that Eva-00 contains the soul of the first clone of Rei, or Naoko Akagi.
-Furthermore, a cut from the Eva-00 activation test shows Ritsuko, Naoko's daughter, with dark hair, so "it seems likely that Rei I's soul is mistaking Ritsuko for Naoko".
-Architect Kaichiro Morikawa likened Rei's deformed face which Shinji sees with the artistic installations of Tony Oursler.
+Furthermore, a cut from the Eva-00 activation test shows Ritsuko, Naoko's daughter, with dark hair; according to Comic Book Resources writer Hannah Alton, "it seems likely that Rei I's soul is mistaking Ritsuko for Naoko".
+Architect Kaichiro Morikawa likened Rei's deformed face which Shinji sees to the artistic installations of Tony Oursler.
 Shoko Fukuya compared the exchange of memories between Shinji and Rei to the Instrumentality visible in the last episodes of the series, a process in which the human souls merge into one entity.
-Mechademia writer Mariana Ortega also noted how Asuka compares Eva-01 to the maternal breast and womb during the same scene, another theme presented in the following episodes.
+Academic scholar Mariana Ortega also noted how Asuka compares Eva-01 to the maternal breast and womb during the same scene, another theme presented in the following episodes.